As a new freelancer, one of the toughest things so far has been proving myself as a competent human being.

 - Invite others in your field to a Google Hangout

-- Create a mastermind with others in our field
+- Create a mastermind with others in your field

 - Start a club or regular event

-- Host an online summit where you bring in other experts in your field and adjacent fields
+- Host an online summit where you bring in experts in your field and adjacent fields

-- Join social media groups, like Facebook groups, where other professionals in similar fields hang out
+- Join social media groups, like Facebook groups, where professionals in your field hang out

 - Ramp up your LinkedIn account and reach out to other professionals